 Nathan served as a prophet of God during the reign of King David and King Solomon.
 When King David wanted to build a house for God, he told Nathan about his plans.
 Nathan at first encouraged David to move forward with whatever plans he had.
 Yet that night the Lord spoke to Nathan and gave him this message for David: “When your days are fulfilled and you lie down with your fathers, I will raise up your offspring after you, who shall come from your body, and I will establish his kingdom.
 He shall build a house for my name, and I will establish the throne of his kingdom forever” (2 Samuel 7:12–13).
 Nathan shared this with David and the king put his plans for the temple on hold and responded to God’s guidance with a prayer of gratitude.

-The second recorded meeting between David and Nathan is not so congenial.
-In 2 Samuel 12, Nathan confronts David regarding his relationship with Bathsheba and the cover-up of their affair.
+The second recorded meeting between David and Nathan is recorded in 2 Samuel 12.
+Nathan confronts David regarding his relationship with Bathsheba and concealing of their affair.
 The Lord had commanded Nathan to tell a story of a rich man who took and killed a poor man’s only lamb.
-David was justifiably angry at the injustice (verses 5–6).
+David was angry at the injustice (verses 5–6).
 Nathan then answered, “You are the man!” (verse 7).
 David had blood on his hands.
 He was guilty of killing Bathsheba’s husband as well as committing adultery.
 God brought judgment upon David for his sin, including the death of the child born as a result of this adultery.
 However, David deeply and sincerely repented, and was was forgiven.